 Although many individual services such as the e-mail program Gmail or the Google calendar are also available free of charge to private users, they are mostly available in a slimmed-down version.
-The G Suite differentiates itself from a private Google account in other respects.
-For example, it is only possible to set up a Gmail corporate account and use a company e-mail address with the G-Suite tools.
+The Google Workspace differentiates itself from a private Google account in other respects.
+For example, it is only possible to set up a Gmail corporate account and use a company e-mail address with the Google Workspace tools.

 The subscription variation is aimed at small and medium-sized businesses, but also at large corporations or self-employed persons.
 In principle, for a monthly or annual fee you get an all-round carefree package.
 You can use the entire range of features without any restrictions and benefit from additional management tools.
 The latter allow project managers, administrators, and superiors to define approval options for certain files via a central dashboard and to better connect different apps with each other.
 In addition, telephone support is available at all times.